-These beautiful burgers are easier to make than you may imagine, and are so yummy that I could eat them often without getting tired of them… and my husband agrees!
+These beautiful burgers are easier to make than you may imagine, and are so yummy that I could eat them often without getting tired of them!
 Their bright purplish red color make for a stunning plate, especially when contrasted with the enormous green swiss chard leaves to hold it all together.
-They’re moist, healthy, filling and, most importantly, delicious – which earns them the title of ‘beyond believable’!
+They’re moist, healthy, filling and, most importantly, delicious!

 You can of course assemble these with whatever condiments and toppings you want.
 I love the contrast of the soft patty with the crispy swiss chard (which I picked straight from our backyard!) and topped with Garlic Sesame Mushrooms and Onions.
 Add some sliced avocado, vegan mayo and Sriracha for a kick, and you’ll feel like you’ve won the veggie burger jackpot.
 With about 12 grams of protein per patty, these burgers ensure a balanced meal.

 One great perk about these burgers is that you can use either raw or cooked beets, whatever you have on hand.
+It’s easy to use the precooked beets that you can buy at just about any grocery store.
 I tested this recipe using both cooked beets and raw beets and found minimal differences in the final product, but I do think the cooked beets hold together slightly better and also add a touch more moisture than the raw beets (see How to Cook Beets for roasting instructions, if preferred.)

 You will need a food processor for this recipe to combine everything into an even mixture.
 After that, just pop them in the oven, flip once and wah lah – magic!
 I also found that these burgers reheat well – just pop them in the oven at 350 degrees until warm.